Comic-Con Dienstleistungen für Gehörlose und Behinderte

 • For Exclusives information, see the exclusives portal, or ask at an individual exhibitor’s booth.

-• For detailed information about an exhibitor, program, or guest, look in the Events Quick Guide which has QR codes to take you directly to the appropriate webpage, or you can find the information on the Comic-Con app, or our website at www.comic-con.org
+• For detailed information about an exhibitor, program, or guest, look in the Events Guide, which has QR codes to take you directly to the appropriate webpage.
+You can also find the information on the Comic-Con app, or our website at www.comic-con.org

-• For hourly updated information regarding autograph and programming schedule changes or cancellations, check the “Schedule” boards posted around the convention center.
+• For hourly updated information regarding autograph, Portfolio Review, and programming schedule changes or cancellations, check the “Schedule” boards posted around the convention center.

-If you are an attendee with disabilities, Comic-Con wants to make your experience as fun and as entertaining as possible, but there are a few limitations on what can be provided.
+If you are an attendee with disabilities, Comic-Con strives to make your experience as fun and entertaining as possible, but there are a few limitations on what can be provided.
 For example:

 • Deaf Services and Disabled Services cannot guarantee any seating, autographs, exclusives, or giveaways.
 All event and Program rooms have limited capacity as set by the fire marshal.
 Even though your badge is needed to get into all events, it does not guarantee you access to any event if it has reached its capacity.
 We do not clear rooms between events.

-• Program rooms fill up quickly, and all seating is on a first-come, first-served basis.
+• Program rooms fill up quickly, and all seating is on a first-come, first-served, equal opportunity basis.
 There are no reserved seats.
 ADA seating may not be available if you wait until the last minute to get to the room.
 Please check the schedule and plan your day accordingly, keeping in mind the popularity of most events.

-• Be aware that a portion of the Hall H line is outside and may subject you to many long hours in the sun.
+• Be aware that a portion of the Hall H ADA line is outside and may subject you to many long hours in the sun, so if you are sun sensitive, bring an umbrella and water.

 • We are unable to refrigerate medicines or any other perishables.
 If you have medications or other items that need to be kept cool, you should bring a small cooler or insulated bag.

-The largest panels (Hall H, Ballroom 20, Room 6BCF, Room 6DE, Room 6A, Indigo Ballroom, and the Masquerade) will already have ASL interpreters scheduled.
+Panels in Hall H, Ballroom 20, and Room 6BCF will already have ASL interpreters scheduled.

-For a smaller panel, an interpreter may be requested at the Deaf Services desk in Lobby A. As always, the scheduler will try to accommodate all requests.
+For panels in other rooms, an ASL interpreter may be requested at the Deaf Services desk in Lobby A. As always, the scheduler will try to accommodate all requests.

 Deaf seating areas are available in the larger Program rooms and have YELLOW-back chairs.
-These seating sections are reserved for deaf attendees only.
+These seating sections are reserved for deaf attendees requiring an ASL interpreter.
 A Deaf Services sticker is required to sit in these sections.
 Stickers are available at the Deaf Services desk in Lobby A.

 At the Deaf Services desk, you can also request a volunteer interpreter for a variety of other ASL needs (for up to three hours).
 Some examples are: interpreting for gaming or autographs, helping find a line, assisting in the Exhibit Hall, or at other Comic-Con-sponsored events.